douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * laŭdo - praise
 * laŭlonge - along
 * leciono - lesson
-* ledzono - (Possibly intended to be "ledzonon" which would be "leather belt" in Esperanto)
 * leganto - reader
 * legebla - readable
 * legendo - legend